mbwilding/UnrealEngine.nvim/README.md

 Supports Linux, Mac, and Windows

-> Currently working on a plugin for Unreal Engine to set Neovim as the editor
+> I'm developing a plugin for Unreal Engine that integrates Neovim as the code editor.
+To ensure files open in the correct Neovim instance (maintaining an active LSP session), Unreal Engine 5 needs to be launched from within Neovim.

 ## Dependencies